Read Mary's current Herald column on-line now, listen to recent radio

 - The KiwiSaver member tax credit — of up to $521 a year — has nothing to do with tax, and you don’t have to pay tax to receive it.
 It is a tax-free payment of government money into your KiwiSaver account.

-- The other government contribution, the $1,000 kick-start, is tax-free.
-So is interest paid by Inland Revenue on KiwiSaver money while it is held by the department, en route to a provider.
+- Interest paid by Inland Revenue on KiwiSaver money while it is held by the department, en route to a provider, is tax-free.

 - Employers' contributions to KiwiSaver are taxed, from April 2012.
 For more on this, see Incentives above.